MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 2. You can also view detailed session history and transcripts by selecting “Sessions” from the Analytics tab.
 This enables you to download a CSV file with the full session transcript.
 This can be a helpful way for you to tune the performance of your bot and change the content in your Topics to improve your bot’s efficiency.

 You’ve now created a bot, created your own custom topic, tested it out, deployed it to a demo website, and learned how to analyze your bot’s performance.
 Congratulations!
 Your bot has many capabilities beyond this, so please try it out and play with the advanced features.

+For questions not covered in the product documentation or for feature ideas, please [visit our community](http://go.microsoft.com/fwlink/?linkid=2058639) and post questions or ideas.

+For more guidance on how to connect to your existing case logs and automatically discover new topics, please try out [Dynamics 365 Customer Service Insights](https://dynamics.microsoft.com/ai/customer-service-insights/).